-Students are issued keys cards for entry to these locations.
+Students are issued key cards for entry to these locations.
 The buildings are locked after office hours, keycard entry after hours may require prior permission unless a class in in session.
 Students are not to loan or give their key cards to anyone.
 Lost cards must be reported to the Director of the Center.
 At Wake Washington there is a lobby security guard on duty and the building is closed on the weekends.

-WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP.
-AND CAMBRIDGE INSTEP
+WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP, AND CAMBRIDGE INSTEP reported to the House Local Administrator and the Faculty Director.
+There are no security officers working at these locations.

 Students are issued keys for entry to the above listed campuses.
-These building are locked 24 hours, 7 days a week.
+These buildings are locked 24 hours, 7 days a week.
 Students are not to loan or give their key to anyone.
-Lost keys must be reported to the House Local Administrator and the Faculty Director.
-There are no security officers working at these locations.
+Lost keys must be